 Have your oats, but don’t forget the cheesecake.

+My attitude to a healthy diet is simple.
 Eat nourishing food to enrich the body 80% of the time, and enjoy your favourite treats to enrich the soul for the other 20%.

 It has taken a long time for me to truly appreciate this balance!

 As a teenager in the early 2000’s, I struggled with the idea of a healthy lifestyle.
 After all, we were the generation famously given the message “nothing tastes as good as skinny feels“.
 Long before the days of social media, we were bombarded with advertising in our favourite girlie magazines about how we should love ourselves for who we are, followed by tips on how to quickly drop the last 10kg to get the guy.
 Way before Paleo was even a thing , we knew all about Dr Atkins, the cabbage soup diet and South Beach – extreme diets forged in the midst of the rise of fast food outlets and the packaged food revolution, eons before the detox-teas and diet plans of Instagram were ever even conceptualised.